harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 :}
 {% endhighlight %}

 Whew, okay.
-Let&rsquo;s give ourselves a nice way of inspecting these pieces - we&rsquo;ll use this for things like next piece preview.
+Let&rsquo;s give ourselves a nice way of inspecting these pieces - we&rsquo;ll use this for things like next-piece preview.
 We can just pretty-print the containing grid; here we use point-free style to omit the argument.
 The `(.)` operator composes functions right-to-left, so since we want to first convert to a grid, and then pretty-print, we can write:

 {% highlight haskell %}
 :{
 instance Pretty Piece where
-  pretty = pretty . mkPieceGrid
+  pretty = pretty . withBorder . mkPieceGrid
 :}
 {% endhighlight %}

-Notice how we take our grid as an argument, and return ostensibly a new one; in some languages this would be expensive, but Haskell&rsquo;s functional data structures make this a cheap operation, and let us pass around and create updated versions of state without needing to worry about mutation.
-We can just think in terms of pure transformations of our entities.<sup><a id="fnr.8" class="footref" href="#fn.8" role="doc-backlink">8</a></sup>

 Let&rsquo;s see if we got that right by pretty-printing these pieces.
+First we&rsquo;ll just print one:

+{% highlight haskell %}
+:{
+putStrLn $ pretty PieceL
+:}
+{% endhighlight %}

+    ┌────┐
+    │    │
+    │ █  │
+    │ █  │
+    │ ██ │
+    └────┘
+    ghci

 For fun, we&rsquo;ll implement `Monoid` for `Grid`; this just means defining what it means for a `Grid` to be empty, and how to stitch two grids together.
 However, just like `Int` (which can be combined multiple ways - summing, multiplying), there&rsquo;s no unique way to combine two grids - so let&rsquo;s implement both horizontal and vertical stitching.
 This will require some `newtype` wrappers - for example, we can&rsquo;t just do `2 <> 3 == ???` in Haskell, as it doesn&rsquo;t know which `Monoid` to use for the concatenation; instead we either: